-ACSI continues to see wide variations in safety reporting among relevant companies, so we have provided more specific information on the indicators upon which companies should report.
-We have also noted the importance of companies considering mental health as part of workforce safety.
+There remains a wide variation in safety reporting practices among companies, including where companies have experienced fatalities.
+We have included expectations of companies on safety disclosures and noted the importance of companies considering mental health as part of workforce safety.